JensErat/docker-openhab-1/README.md

 # OpenHAB Dockerfile

-# STILL UNDER CONSTRUCTION

-Docker Container with the current OpenHAB Version 1.7.1 and Java8.
+Docker Container with the current OpenHAB Version 1.8.0 and Java8.

 Run container with